DFT matrix: Eight-point

+Evaluating for the value of $\omega$, gives:

 The following image depicts the DFT as a matrix multiplication, with elements of the matrix depicted by samples of complex exponentials:

 The real part (cosine wave) is denoted by a solid line, and the imaginary part (sine wave) by a dashed line.

 The top row is all ones (scaled by $1/\sqrt{8}$ for unitarity), so it "measures" the DC component in the input signal.
 The next row is eight samples of negative one cycle of a complex exponential, i.e., a signal with a fractional frequency of −1/8, so it "measures" how much "strength" there is at fractional frequency +1/8 in the signal.
 Recall that a matched filter compares the signal with a time reversed version of whatever we're looking for, so when we're looking for fracfreq.
 1/8 we compare with fracfreq. −1/8 so that is why this row is a negative frequency.
 The next row is negative two cycles of a complex exponential, sampled in eight places, so it has a fractional frequency of −1/4, and thus "measures" the extent to which the signal has a fractional frequency of +1/4.

 The following summarizes how the 8-point DFT works, row by row, in terms of fractional frequency: